frc3322/Scouting-Data-Compression/README.md

    - AprilTags provide spatial reference for data extraction

 2. **Decoding Process:**
-   - Image is processed to detect AprilTags
+   - Image is processed to detect three AprilTags (IDs 0, 1, 2)
-   - AprilTags provide accurate corners for de-warping
+   - AprilTags provide accurate corners for de-warping and orientation detection
+   - Tag IDs are used to determine correct image orientation (rotation-agnostic)
    - Color pixels in data regions are decoded back to binary data
    - Binary data is uncompressed and unpacked back to CSV format